LR-attributed grammar

 LR-attributed grammars are a special type of attribute grammars.
 They allow the attributes to be evaluated on LR parsing.
 As a result, attribute evaluation in LR-attributed grammars can be incorporated conveniently in bottom-up parsing. zyacc is based on LR-attributed grammars.
 They are a subset of the L-attributed grammars, where the attributes can be evaluated in one left-to-right traversal of the abstract syntax tree.
 They are a superset of the S-attributed grammars, which allow only synthesized attributes.
 In yacc, a common hack is to use global variables to simulate some kind of inherited attributes and thus LR-attribution.

+ECLR-attributed grammar

+ECLR-attributed grammars are a special type of attribute grammars.

+They are a variant of LR-attributed grammars where an equivalence relation on inherited attributes is used to optimize attribute evaluation.
+EC stands for equivalence class.
+The compiler generator Rie (first developed 1985) was based on ECLR-attributed grammars.